 Once an authentic copy of the will is provided to the Louisiana court and a personal representative is appointed by the court, the ancillary probate case will follow the general rules for a Louisiana succession.

 How a Louisiana Succession Lawyer Can Help You

 Your family may already be working with a skilled probate lawyer in the state where your loved one lived.
 However, Louisiana laws are unique, and it is critical that you consult an experienced Louisiana succession lawyer to make sure your loved one’s property passes according to the terms of the will.

-If you have any questions about what to do next, please contact our experienced Louisiana succession lawyers today to discuss your ancillary probate issues.
+If you have any questions about what to do next, please contact our experienced Louisiana succession lawyers today to schedule an initial consultation to discuss your ancillary probate issues.
 We will use our experience to resolve the issues efficiently and in the most cost-effective way.
-We welcome your inquiry at any time by phone, online chat, or our online contact form.
+Contact us today by phone or our online contact form.